natalypoida/rsschool-2019Q1-cv/cv.md

 *email: nataly.poida@gmail.com*

 ### Summary: ###
 I am currently working primary school teacher.
-I've decided to change my professional career.
-So I've started to learn HTML, CSS and JS.
+A year ago, I’ve decided to change my career.
+I started learning HTML and CSS with htmlAcademy courses.
+In February, 2019 I got to know about RSS School and new resource for me – CodeAcademy.
+I went through HTML and CSS courses there.
+From 16th of September I’ll start studying at the Caspian University, Almaty, Computer Science faculty.
+This will be my second Bachelor Degree.
+I’ll finish in 2021.
 I am self-motivated and self-educating person.
 I obtain new skills quickly.
-And I am interested in applying everything I've learned so far.
-I started my jorney of coding with HTML-academy online courses.
+Though it took some time to understand coding process.
+I am interested in applying everything I've learned so far.
+I found it exciting and challenging.
-I found it exiting and challenging.
-Then I got to know about the RSS-school and Codeacademy.
-Now I study there.
-And it's even more interesting.
-I am a realistic person.
-Taking to account my experience as a frontend developer
-(includes tasks from the HTMLAcademy and CodeAcademy only) I understand my chances.
-Nevertheless, I am an optimistic person too.
-So, I am here.
+My aim is to become a professional front-end developer.
+I know it is possible.

 ### Skills: ###
 Novice frontend-developer.
-Confident knowledge of HTML, CSS, JavaScript.
+Confident knowledge of HTML, CSS.
+Know how to use Git

-### My coding ###
+### First coding example: ###
 [https://github.com/natalypoida/example-of-code](https://github.com/natalypoida/example-of-code)

-### Education ###
+### Education: ###
 - Karaganda State University, Primary School Education, Primary School Teacher (1998-2002)
-- The Rolling Scopes: «JavaScript/Front-end» (February 2019 - now)
+- The Rolling Scopes: «JavaScript/Front-end» (September.
+2019 - now)
  [https://school.rollingscopes.com/](https://school.rollingscopes.com/)
 - Codacademy (February 2019 - now)
  [https://www.codecademy.com/](https://www.codecademy.com/)
- - HTML Acacdemy (May, 2018- now)
+ - HTML Acacdemy (May, 2018 - now)
  [ https://htmlacademy.ru](https://htmlacademy.ru/)

- ### Other Skills and additional education ###
+ ### Other Skills and additional education: ###
- English Level B1+
+ English Level B2+ (according to the test results at the Epam Trainig Centre)
  Lewis School of English, Southampton, England (2006)
- Lewis School of English, Higher Intermediate level
+ Higher Intermediate level

 ### Personal Skills: ###
 Keen, open to communication, honest, hard-working, good team working skills,